 Do I Want Hair Clippers?

 If you’re going for a totally new hair style and still want to save money here’s what we suggest.
 The first time you get it cut, go to a professional.
-Purchase a pair of the best hair clippers to help you maintain the look you want.
+Then, purchase a pair of the best hair clippers to help you maintain the look you want.
 Make sure to take plenty of pictures of your new look so that you have a photo to base your maintenance off of.
 Try to clip every other week so that you aren’t having to clip off dramatic amounts.

-What to Look for When Choosing the Best Clippers for You
+Hair Clippers Buyers Guide Part IV: What to Look for When Choosing the Best Clippers for You

 The next thing you want to consider is weight.
 You want something that is light and maneuverable.
 Low weight and maneuverability come into play when you cut hard-to-reach areas.
 (Like the upper-left side of your head, assuming you are right-handed).
 Light hair clippers also put less strain on your wrist.
 Since (presumably) you are a beginner at cutting your own hair, your haircuts will take quite a bit of time.
-You will be going through the same spots over and over, which can be stressful on your wrist–and leads us to the next point.
+You will be going through the same spots over and over, which can be stressful on your wrist — and that leads us to the next point.